biowreck/1.4tag/README.md

 C:\Program Files (x86)\Steam\steamapps\workshop\content\294100\2393395676\About

-2. Open about.xml with notepad.
+2. Open about.xml file with notepad.

-3. Delete all of the text and copy/paste this:
+3. Delete all of the text and copy/paste this in the same notepad:
 ```
 <?xml version="1.0" encoding="utf-8"?>
 <ModMetaData>